-From informative advertisements to poetry to art, The Metropolitan Transit Authority’s sponsored posters carry a message – they plainly express the MTA’s desire for passengers to be happy with their choice in transportation, as well ensure that the passengers are acting properly while in the subway.
+From informative advertisements to poetry to art, The Metropolitan Transportation Authority’s sponsored posters carry a message – they plainly express the MTA’s desire for passengers to be happy with their choice in transportation, as well ensure that the passengers are acting properly while in the subway.
 This is established from direct messaging in their ad campaigns, as well as through subtleties in the posters that subconsciously influence riders.

 The posters that I chose (and many others alike) work by different means to build subway riders’ trust in and loyalty to the MTA, build a sense of community between the two parties, and show the MTA’s efforts to reduce their carbon footprint to promote riders to do the same.
 This is beneficial to both the MTA and its riders, prompting continued use of the subway system and promoting communal maintenance of the subways.